ficusjs/ficusjs/site/app/src/docs/stores.md

 }
 ```

+### `begin` method

+The `begin` method starts a transaction.

+### `end` method

+The `end` method ends the transaction and notifies subscribers that the store state has changed.

+### `rollback` method

+The `rollback` method rolls back the store state changes carried out within the transaction.
+This is used if an error occurs, and the state needs to be reset.

 ## Creating components with application state

 Once you have created your store instance, simply pass it to each component so that it can react to state changes.